devak23/stockmarket-glossary/AssetTurnOverRatio.md

 As a result, an investor would notice that despite a low net fixed asset turnover (i.e. high capital intensive business), Wonderla Holidays Ltd has managed to stay debt-free because of high entry barriers for competition created by high capital investment needs of the amusement park business.
 The creation of a strong brand in the minds of consumers has also played a key role in this barrier to entry for new competitors.

+## Summary

+- Asset Turnover ratio represents the operating effiency of a company.
+It indicates how much sales can a company makes for every ₹1 investment made in assets.
+- Ideally a high asset turnover ratio is preferrable that requires low input capital and resulting in high free cash flow.
+However in sucha  business, the company may face intense pressure from unorganized sector
+- Nevertheless if the company creates strong barriers like established product brands, strong distribution network, then such companies earn high profit margin
+- A company with low asset turnover ratio is a very capital intensive business and risks of falling into debt trap.
+In these cases, investor needs to assess if the high capital requirement needs can be used as a moat by creating a strong brand in the minds of the customers
+- Deeper analysis of NFAT ratio is required if the trend of NFAT is going down.
+It might be a sign where the company is losing the efficiency of usage of its fixed assets.
+- Whenever any company starts a new manufacturing plant, then the new plant usually takes some time to reach optimal utilization levels.
+Many times, this period may range from 2-3 years.
+During this period, the company would tend to have a lower net fixed asset turnover ratio.
+Once the new plant reaches optimal capacity utilization levels, then the NFAT ratio would also tend to reach the historical levels.

 <sub>Courtesy: Dr. Vijay Malik: https://www.drvijaymalik.com</sub>